Birdcage: Design and size

-A caged Alexandrine parrot at a household in West Bengal, India.
+A caged Rose-ringed parakeet at a household in West Bengal, India.

 In general, the larger and the more active the bird, the larger the cage one should use.
 The amount of time the bird will spend in the cage each day is also a factor.
 A bird that is caged most of the time requires far more space than a bird caged only at night.

 Some birds have special requirements.
 Amazons and cockatiels prefer horizontal bars, as they like to climb.
 Messy eaters should have a seed skirt to catch food.
 Breeding birds may require a nest or breeding box and a larger size cage.
 Smart birds, like parrots and crows, need secure latching mechanisms to prevent them from figuring them out, and often require toys and/or play-stands to keep them entertained.
 Parrots in general tend to gnaw on cages, with larger macaws known to tear bars from flimsy cages.
 Zinc coated cages or chicken wire could cause toxicity to parrots over a number of years.

 Most parrot cages are made of wrought iron and painted with a non-toxic paint referred to as powder-coating.
 A newer trend is cages made of solid stainless steel.
 Large parrot cages made of stainless steel are costly but will outlast a powder-coated cage by 5 to 6 times.
 The materials used to build the cages greatly affect the price.
 While small cages are relatively cheap, large parrot-sized cages can be more expensive than an aviary.